genomic-medicine-sweden/nallo/docs/usage.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

-A thorough description of the required files are provided below.
+Descriptions of the required files are provided below.

 #### Skipping subworkflows

 If you want to skip a subworkflow, you will need to explicitly state to skip all subworkflows that rely on it.

-For example, `nextflow run genomic-medicine-sweden/nallo -profile docker --outdir results --input samplesheet.csv --skip_alignment` will tell you
+For example, `nextflow run genomic-medicine-sweden/nallo -profile docker --outdir results --input samplesheet.csv --skip_alignment` will tell you:

 ```
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~